Redeem-Grimm-Satoshi/Redeem-Grimm-Satoshi.github.io/_posts/2022-12-10-outreachy-week-1.markdown

 I'm called **Mbah Redeem Anjoh ( @Redeem Grimm )**.
 I taught myself how to code and design at a very early age (15yrs) meaning I haven't gone to any software engineering school.
 The world is digital and anyone can acquire digital skills without seating in a classroom.

 I dropped out of school due to the ongoing Anglophone-Crisis in my country Cameroon.
-I decided to pursue my tech career, goals and dreams full-time, since then I've been contributing to opensource projects, personal projects and taking certification exams to improve on myself.
+I decided to pursue my tech career, goals and dreams full-time, since then I've been contributing to World Renounced
+Opensource Projects ( Julia Programming Language, The Tor Project, etc ), personal projects and taking certification exams to improve on myself.
 It hasn't been an easy journey as I have had a lot of persecutions.
 I'll write a blog post about this soon.

 I did apply to Outreachy this year ( my number 4 attempts ) as I've been rejected 3 times in a row.
 I didn't give up, I became more tenacious than ever before, And this years Outreachy Dec 2022 to March 2023 internship round I got selected...
 Hurrayyyyy!!